davide-colombo/davide-colombo/README.md

 I can describe my journey as two parts:

-- The first part is centered about getting to know my body, which for sure paves the way for the next part;
+- The first is centered about getting to know my body;
-- The second and actual part is centered around getting to know my mind.
+- The second and actual is centered around getting to know my mind.

 ## First part: the body